-- Empty the reservoir into the measuring container as many times a day as directed by your doctor or nurse, or if the fluid collected reaches the 100cc mark.
+- Empty the reservoir as many times a day as directed by your doctor or nurse, or if the fluid collected reaches the 100cc mark.
 Do not let the reservoir completely fill because the drainage will stop. - Wash your hands before and after handling the reservoir.

-Use the chart on page 8 of this handout to record the amount of fluid collected in the reservoir.
+Use the chart in appendix A on page 7 of this handout to record the amount of fluid collected in the reservoir.
 Record the date, time, and amount of fluid that has accumulated from each reservoir.
 Flush the drainage down the toilet and clean the measuring container with soap and water so it is ready for the next time.